Iganza-roy/LitNerd_Bookshop/README.md

 cd ../frontend
 npm start
 ```
-The frontend server will run on http://localhost:3000
+The frontend server will run on `http://localhost:3000`

 ### Usage
- - Open your browser and navigate to http://localhost:3000.(starting the frontend server will automatically open the react app in your browser)
+ - Open your browser and navigate to `http://localhost:3000`. (starting the frontend server will automatically open the react app in your browser)
  - Use the interface to add, view, update, and delete books in the collection.